manjureddy7/Field-Expense-Tracker/README.md

+## Use test@test.com as email & test@test.com as password to try out this application.

 - This App helps Farmer or any Agricultural person to track expense of their each field. :blue_book:
 - Login to App and add Field (Name & Acres).